 All good things must come to an end.
 In the case of some of Microsoft’s most beloved products, that “end” could be sooner than you think.
 Over the next 12 months, Microsoft will no longer provide updates, technical support, or security patches to various software tools — a process called end of support (EOS).
+DCG has years of experience migrating companies from these legacy platforms to more modern, cloud-based solutions.

 But what products will reach the final stage of their lifecycle, and how can you prepare for EOS in your organization?
 Learn more about Microsoft end of support products below.